stripe-samples/accept-a-payment/README.md

 stripe samples create accept-a-payment
 ```

-You can also clone the repository, but there is a bit more manual setup work to configure the `.env` environment variable file in the server directory.
+You can also clone the repository, but there is a bit more manual setup work to
+configure the `.env` environment variable file in the server directory.

-You'll find more detailed instructions for each integration type in the relevant readmes:
+You'll find more detailed instructions for each integration type in the
+relevant READMEs:

 - [Prebuilt Checkout page](./prebuilt-checkout-page/README.md)
 - [Custom payment flow](./prebuilt-checkout-page/README.md)